SajidRaza6392/collectiv-ai-app-chain/networks/devnet/README.md

 - connect the **CollectiVAI App** as a client:
   - read proposals and votes from the devnet
   - submit transactions (proposals, votes) to the devnet

+---

+## Status

+This devnet description is a **planning draft**.
+Concrete configuration files and scripts will be added once the Cosmos SDK integration for the CollectiVAI Chain starts.